leopaoca13/ETB-1/README.md

 Copyright (c) 2021 Embedded77

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the Software, including the rights to use and modify but not copy, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, to any person having purchased a whitelist from Embedded77, this software and associated documentation files (the "Software"), to use the Software, including the rights to use and modify but not copy, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+You may not use this without having purchased a whitelist from Embedded77, the creator.

 ANY COPIES OF THIS SOFTWARE MUST RETAIN THIS COPYRIGHT AS WELL AS ANY OF ITS MARKING, LINKS, OR SIGNATURES OF ANY KIND.